 • Anuradha Gupta

-Anuradha “Anu” Gupta is a NAMACB Certified Ayurvedic Practitioner, Engineer, MBA, Meditator, Writer, 200hr Yoga Teacher and Ayurvedic Doctor-in-training at Kerala Ayurveda Academy.
-She serves as Guest Faculty Member, Content Specialist and AP Mentor at Kerala Ayurveda USA.
+Anuradha “Anu” Gupta is a NAMACB Certified Ayurvedic Practitioner, Engineer, MBA, Meditator, Writer, 200hr Yoga Teacher and Ayurvedic Doctor.
+She serves as Guest Faculty Member, Content Specialist and AP Mentor at at Kerala Ayurveda Academy & Wellness Center.
 She also runs her own Ayurvedic practice, Ayurvedic Footprints.

 Ayurvedic tips for enhancing mental health and immunity